Ale's hail heavily from our region

 Below you’ll see some of our closest luxurious holiday homes to the Ale Trail.
 These are the places we recommend so you can walk straight out of the door and onto the trail.
 And if you want to know where they are located on the route, just give us a call and we can personalise the routes to you!

-The Penthouse is a high-end top floor apartment with the most amazing river views in Richmond, North Yorkshire.
-With with its large balcony and cosy living area, this one bedroom holiday home in Darcy Mews, a newly developed collection of self-catering luxury apartments by the River Swale, it is the ideal romantic retreat.
+The Penthouse is a high-end apartment with the most amazing river views in Richmond, North Yorkshire.
+Enjoy the large wraparound balcony and cosy living area in this luxury holiday home at Darcy Mews, by the River Swale and Richmond Falls.
+It is an ideal romantic getaway for couples.